nirgodin/Politicians/README.md

 </p>

 ### *Popularity*
 A nice way (though clearly unperfect) to check who are the most popular politicians and journalists is by checking their average number of likes and retweets per tweet.
-This barplot, for example, lists the top 20 politicians and journalis and the average number of likes they got in the first three weeks of the elections.
+This barplot, for example, lists the top 20 politicians and journalists and the average number of likes they got in the first three weeks of the elections.

 <p align="center">
   <img src="/Visualizations/Favorites/Favorites%209-1-2021.png" width="600"/>